jroth1111/litellm/README.md

 ### Upstream PR Status

 This feature is proposed for inclusion in upstream LiteLLM.
-See the RFC issue for discussion.
+See [RFC #18099](https://github.com/BerriAI/litellm/issues/18099) for discussion.

 ---